-- 2. An HCA Service Chief I or II who is permanently assigned to the Central Jail/Intake/Release Center (including Correctional Medical Services), Headquarters Records, James A. Musick Facility, Theo Lacy Branch Jail, or Warrant Bureau shall, in addition to his or her biweekly salary, be paid an additional seventy-five (75) cents per hour (approximately one-hundred and thirty [130] dollars per month) for all paid hours. - 3.
-An employee in the classification of Craft Supervisor I/Electrical, Mechanical, Craft Supervisor I/Structural and Craft Supervisor II who is permanently assigned to the Central Jail/Intake/Release Center, Theo Lacy Branch Jail or James Musick Facility shall receive, in addition to biweekly salary, an additional seventy-five (75) cents per hour for all hours paid. - 4.
-This salary supplement shall not apply to workers' compensation supplement pay or be used as a base rate for overtime, other premium pay, etc., unless otherwise required by law.
+2. An HCA Service Chief I or II who is permanently assigned to the Central Jail/Intake/Release Center (including Correctional Medical Services), Headquarters Records, James A. Musick Facility, Theo Lacy Branch Jail, or Warrant Bureau shall, in addition to his or her biweekly salary, be paid an additional seventy-five (75) cents per hour (approximately one-hundred and thirty [130] dollars per month) for all paid hours until the new rate provided below is effective.